brianwatroba/soulbound/README.md

 What we do makes up who we are.

-Where we grew up.
-That one open mic night we did.
-Volunteering at the food bank.

-We're proud of what we've done (we should be!).
-And we like to express it.
-Twitter bios and bumper stickers work.
-But how can we help people show their experiences in a way that's more expressive, more verifiable, and more easily shareable?

-The problem:

-Our accomplishments don't really "live anywhere" where we can prove them, show them, and share them.
+The problem: Our accomplishments don't really "live anywhere" where we can prove them, show them, and share them.

 And if they do exist online, they're fragmented.
 Our career history is on LinkedIn.
 Our travel history is on Instagram.
 My PADI Scuba certification is a plastic card in my wallet.
+A few digital platforms have accrued the ultimate "power of endorsement" (blue checkmarks).

-What if we were able to collect our experiences and accomplishments in a central place, and anyone or any community involved in those experiences could endorse/issue them?
+What if we were able to collect our experiences and accomplishments in a central place?
+What if the community involved in those experiences could issue them?
 And what if those accomplishments were totally trustworthy and provable?

 #### OUR SOLUTION

-A platform for communities/organizations issue proof of completion for anything, and the power to define that "anything" how they see fit.
+A protocol for communities to issue proof of completion/endorsement for anything.
 Imagine a world where organizations can issue and govern their own blue checkmarks.

-Automatically convert donation/subscription events on a Streamer's channel to token and NFT equivalents, which the streamers can customize.
-Make them tradeable.
-Give streamers opportunities to use these rewards off of Twitch: in ecommerce, promotions, and events off of Twitch.
+What's included:

+- Token standard: open source ERC1155 Non-Tradeable token standard for communities to create, govern, mint, and manage the certifications that matter to them.
+(This repo).
+- Community dapp (web2): client app for community token management, optional custodial wallet service, and metadata storage.
+Not required, but a method for less web3 savvy communities to create and manage their tokens without having to worry about wallets and crypto complexity.
+- User dapp (web2): client app to view your Soulbound Tokens, prove ownership.

 ## Project North Stars

-- Streamers earn more with less effort
-- Viewers feel more connected and satisfied with their support
+- Communities can issue provable certifications and endorsements to use for anything
+- People have central control over their certifications and endorsements
 - No fancy crypto stuff.
-Earning tokens should be as easy as donating on Twitch.
+Make this easy, delightful, and useful.

 ## How it works